How To Embrace Being the Black Sheep of the Family

 Just like Jerry Seinfeld doesn’t expect Kramer to say anything coherent, don’t expect your family to make sense.
 Smile to yourself, imagine a laugh track, and sit it out.

-First, as painful as it might be to be framed as the black sheep, your family is not doing it on purpose.
-They are probably not aware of what is going on.
+As painful as it might be to be labeled the black sheep, your family is probably not doing it on purpose.
+They are not aware of what is going on.

-Second, in their own way, they are also suffering.
-For example, your parents might be stuck in a terrible marriage.
-That’s why they are resorting to scapegoat logic.
+In their way, they are also suffering.
+For example, your parents might be stuck in a terrible marriage with each other.
+That’s why they need an outlet, someone to blame.

-Fifth, we become what we think about.
-By focusing on the negativity around you, you will spoil your own life.
+Most importantly, you become what you think about.
+By focusing on the negativity around you, you will spoil your quality of life.
 It’s better to redirect your attention to positive projects.

-Sixth, painting yourself as the victim won’t get you anywhere.
-Instead of blaming others, invest all your energy into building yourself a great life, outside of your family.
+Painting yourself as the victim won’t get you anywhere.
+Take action.
+Invest all your energy into building yourself a great life, outside of your family.

 8. Become Autonomous

-This includes financial independence, aka your ability to pay for your life.
+• Financial independence, aka your ability to pay for your life

-It includes emotional independence, aka your ability to validate yourself.
+• Emotional independence, aka your ability to validate yourself

-It also includes intellectual independence, aka your ability to think for yourself.
+• Intellectual independence, aka your ability to think for yourself

-If you are interested in the details of that journey, check out my article, “How To Be Independent.”
+If you want to learn more, check out my article, “How To Be Independent.”

 9. Find Other Sources

-There are plenty of options out there – a therapist, a coach, a friend, a journal, a canvas.
-Choose what resonates with your personality.
+But you can get your emotional needs met by more reliable sources.
+There are plenty of options out there – a friend, a therapist/coach, a journal, a canvas.

-By doing so, you will attract fellow black sheep that you click with.
-They will reach out to you once they recognize you as a kindred spirit.
+By doing so, you will attract fellow black sheep.
+Once they recognize you as a kindred spirit, they will reach out to you.

 10. Talk to People

-Another great way to find your people is to systematically talk to strangers.
+Another great way to find your people is to learn how to talk to strangers.

 But every once in a blue moon, I would meet a fellow black sheep, someone that I immediately clicked with.
-Some of my of most rewarding friendships and relationships have come from such encounters.
-It made all the thousands of interactions worth it.
+Some of my most rewarding friendships and relationships have come from such encounters.
+It made all the awkward interactions worth it.

 Leave a Comment